mlcommons/dynabench/new_builder_evaluation/readme.md

     ![access to instance](img/access_to_instance.png)

-10. If you did everithing well, you will end up with the following view on your terminal
+10. If you did everything well, you will end up with the following view on your terminal

     ![successful connection](img/successful_connection.png)